katjanakosic/jetbrains-hackaTUM-24/README.md

 ## Project Description
 <!-- Plugin description -->
-This project contains plugins for code explanation on selected code snippets, unit test generation for specific file functions, and a real-time voice assistant.

-The plugins are built using Kotlin, Deepgram, and OpenAI.
+Pandora's Toolbox comprises three IntelliJ plugins designed to enhance developer productivity and understanding:

+1. Code Explanation: Offers detailed explanations of selected code snippets to aid comprehension.
+2. Unit Test Generator: Automatically generates unit tests for specific functions or classes.
+3. Real-Time Voice Assistant: Allows developers to interact with IntelliJ using voice commands for hands-free operation.

+Built using Kotlin, OpenAI for intelligent code analysis and generation, and Deepgram for speech recognition, these plugins integrate seamlessly into the IntelliJ environment to provide a robust development experience.
 <!-- Plugin description end -->

 ---